 (5) respect the user’s right to correct and object to the incorrect personal data.

-Thus, demonstrating your Magento store compliance with GDPR and keeping records are the top-priority tasks to complete until May 25th.
+Thus, demonstrating your Magento 2 store compliance with GDPR and keeping records are the top-priority tasks for not to get fined.

-Why assess any Magento extensions [connected with your account]?
+Why should you assess Magento extensions connected with your account?

-Magento has already called for reviewing some areas of your business services.
-What is this for?
+Magento called for reviewing areas of your business services related to data processing.
+Why?

-Due to the fact that all Magento Marketplace extensions are developed by 3d parties, they may store personal data in other locations than the Magento core.
-The data can be further sent to external services.
+As all Magento Marketplace extensions are developed by 3rd parties, they may store personal data in other locations than the Magento core.
+And the data can be further sent to external services.